duplode/elo-zs/docs/folyami.md

 f(x) = 6*w(x)**5 - 15*w(x)**4 + 10*w(x)**3

 plot e(x) title 'Elo (shape 1)' ls 2,\
-    f(x) title 'Folyani (shape 3)' ls 8,\
+    f(x) title 'Folyami (shape 3)' ls 8,\
     g(x) title 'shape 3, unadjusted' ls 5
 ```

-As the graph shows, the Elo and Folyani victory probabilities are
+As the graph shows, the Elo and Folyami victory probabilities are
 similar to each other, with the absolute difference between them never
 exceeding 0.01.
 While using the Elo expected scores would have been
 defensible in face of this fact, the choice was made to trade this